oneopane/prise/README.md

 Prise is built on a solid foundation of `libghostty`, `libvaxis`, and Lua.
 While these tools provide an excellent starting point, they do not guarantee success—it is still entirely possible to build bad software with good tools.
 We believe that **agentic coding**—leveraging AI agents to amplify engineering capabilities—is capable of consistently producing the quality software we demand.

 Prise is an agentic coded project.
-Contributions are welcome, but preference is given to AI-developed code.
+Contributions are welcome.
+Show me your vibes.

 *   Sharing of AI conversation threads is preferred when submitting contributions, even if those threads did not directly result in the final Pull Request.
 *   If you cannot afford paid AI tools, check out [Amp's free mode](https://ampcode.com).